Cycle 4

 At the end of the task, don’t forget to repeat any words that required correction.

-This task introduces students to blending words that consist of one continuous phoneme followed by a stop phoneme.
-Examples: at, eat, she, add, and up.
+This task introduces students to blending words that consist of one continuous sound followed by a stop sound.
+Those words are at, eat, she, add, and up.
 (The word your is the only exception.)

 Here’s a note on the final word in this task: your.
 Consider the words star, stir, and store.
-Think about the sounds that come after the st-.
-Linguists often refer to those sounds as r-controlled vowels.
-They are usually considered to be single phonemes that are composed of two phones.
-While our program teaches ar and er (and later ir and ur) as single units, we will teach or (as in the word store) as being composed of the sounds /ō/ and /r/.
-This is not strictly precise, but we find that it is a helpful shortcut that allows students to read useful words like for far earlier in our program.
-Saying the word your slowly as /yyyōōōrrr/ in this task lays the groundwork for students to be able to read words like for very soon.
-Watch the video linked above to hear how that should sound.
-(Some science-of-reading-based programs take a different approach, but we are not alone in taking this approach.)
+Think about the sounds that come after the st in these words (for example, the sounds made by ar in star).
+Linguists often refer to those sounds as r-controlled vowels, and even though they are made by a combination of two letters, they are sometimes considered to be single sounds.
+While our program teaches er, ir, and ur as single units, we will teach ar (as in star) and or (as in store) as being composed of two sounds (/ŏ/ and /r/, /ō/ and /r/).
+While some might classify these sounds differently, we find that it is a helpful shortcut that allows students to read useful words like for far earlier in our program than they would otherwise.

 Make sure to read the example sentences after each word.